Improving Optics Control and Measurement at RHIC: Optics Measurement Methods

 \subsection{Linear Optics at IP}

 The linear optics parameters $\beta^*$ and $s^*$ at the IP were extracted using the $\beta$-function measured at BPMs located at the IRs.
-This was done using a nonlinear least squares fit to the following standard form of the $\beta$-function near a waist \cite{Wiedemann}:

-Since transverse $s^*$ values are not directly reported in MAD-X Twiss output files, model values of $s^*$ were also calculated with this method using Eq.~(\ref{beta at IR}) with model $\beta$ at IRs as inputs.
-The model values of $\beta^*$ and $s^*$ were then to be compared to experimental measurements to assess the accuracy of the optics measurement methods and the consistency with the lattice model.
+Near a waist, the $\beta$-function follows the standard quadratic form \cite{Wiedemann}.